daytonaio/content/guides/20250126_sapat_guide.md

 Sapat goes beyond simply wrapping Whisper; it enhances the transcription workflow with a suite of valuable features.
 From automatic video-to-audio conversion and flexible multi-API support (including OpenAI, Groq Cloud, and Azure OpenAI) to batch processing and customizable parameters, Sapat is designed for efficiency and control.
 Whether you're transcribing a single file or managing a large batch, Sapat simplifies every step of the process, delivering accurate and reliable results.

-I’ll use Sapat as a case study to demonstrate the process of prototyping and building an AI-powered tool—from concept to implementation.
+Sapat is used as a case study to demonstrate the process of prototyping and building an AI-powered tool—from concept to implementation.

 ### Key Features of Sapat
 - **Video-to-Audio Conversion**: Automatically converts video files to MP3 format for transcription.